Greater Gulf State Fair

-The Greater Gulf State Fair is an annual fair and agricultural show that is held at the Greater Gulf State Fairgrounds in Mobile, Alabama.
+The Greater Gulf State Fair is an annual fair and agricultural show held at the Greater Gulf State Fairgrounds in Mobile, Alabama.
 It features livestock competitions, rides, concessions, motor contests, and concerts.
-It has been held every year since 1955, and moved to its current location in 1974.
-The event's name stems from its serving of people from Lower Alabama, Lower Mississippi, and the Panhandle of Florida.
+It has been held every year since 1955 and moved to its current location in 1974.
+The event's name stems from serving people from Lower Alabama, Lower Mississippi, and the Panhandle of Florida.
 It is the largest fair in the state of Alabama.